SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 - actionStep: Provides a concrete action that can be completed in 5 minutes
 - emotionalReward: Describes the emotional benefit of taking the action

+We have been implementing an automatic daily post scheduler that handles Instagram content posting with randomly generated times and template rotation.
+The scheduler posts content twice daily - once in the morning and once in the evening - using random times that change each day to maintain unpredictability and engagement.
+The scheduler also ensures that consecutive posts use different templates to maintain visual variety.

 ## Recent Changes

+- Created a daily posting scheduler:
+  - Implemented random time generation for morning (6-11 AM) and evening (4-9 PM) posts
+  - Created template rotation system to avoid using the same template consecutively
+  - Added state persistence to track last used templates and scheduled times
+  - Set up automatic rescheduling at midnight for new random post times
+  - Created comprehensive documentation for setup and production deployment
+  - Added proper error handling and logging for the scheduling process

 - Created a new motivation-accent template:
   - Implemented a clean design with cream/beige background and bold typography